Mini frying pans can be surprisingly useful for small kitchens, single servings, and quick tasks like frying eggs or heating small portions.

 The tempered glass lid lets you steam or keep food warm without drying it out.

 Plus, it’s super lightweight – great if you hate heavy pans.
-The handle is heat resistant, and the price is affordable.
+The handle is heat-resistant, and the price is affordable.

-MSMK 7-inch Nonstick Frying Pan
+3. MSMK 7-inch Nonstick Frying Pan

-VIEW ON AMAZON $32
+VIEW ON AMAZON $39

-• Diameter – 7 inches
+- Diameter – 7 inches

-• Cooking surface size – 5.3 inches
+- Cooking surface size – 5.3 inches

-• Material – Aluminum base, PFAS-free nonstick coating
+- Material – Aluminum base, PFAS-free nonstick coating

-While it does cost more and is one inch larger, the MSMK nonstick frying pan also comes with a glass lid, but the nonstick material does not contain PFOA, PFOA, or any other PFAS, and is highly resistant to scratching and peeling, while also being oven safe (up to 700 F!).
+While it does cost more and is one inch larger, the MSMK nonstick frying pan also comes with a glass lid, but the nonstick material does not contain PFOA or other intentionally added PFAS, according to the manufacturer.

 (👉 See also the best Teflon-Free air fryers and non-Teflon waffle makers!)

-The MSMK (4-inch sides!) is also compatible with all cooktops, including induction, and is made from a 4 mm stainless steel base, and a smooth bottom that won’t scratch a glass stovetop.
+The MSMK (4-inch sides!) is also compatible with all cooktops, including induction, and is made from a 4 mm stainless steel base and a smooth bottom that won’t scratch a glass stovetop.

 It is dishwasher-safe and comes with a lifetime warranty!

-👉 See the top 5 PFOA & PTFE free cookware brands you can trust – in 2022
+👉 See the top 5 PFOA & PTFE free cookware brands you can trust – in 2026

-3. Smallest Nonstick Fry Pan – GreenPan Mini Egg Pan
+4. Smallest Nonstick Fry Pan – GreenPan Mini Egg Pan

-• Diameter – 5 inches
+- Diameter – 5 inches

-• Cooking surface size – 4.7 inches
+- Cooking surface size – 4.7 inches

-• Material – Aluminum base, ceramic nonstick coating (Thermolon)
+- Material – Aluminum base, ceramic nonstick coating (Thermolon)

 Thermolon ceramic non-stick is made without PFAS, PFOA, lead, and cadmium.